LDMarin/malespin/README.md

-Just a simple Malespín translator (word character interchange)
+# Just a simple Malespín translator (word character interchange) :grinning:

 The Malespín is a kind of Spanish-language slang which originated in the 19th century in El Salvador and then spread to the rest of Central America.
 It is